 A new roof is an expensive home improvement project.
 That’s why it’s important that you ask about the age of a home’s roof, the type of roof it is (wood, shingles, metal etc.) Again, keep this in mind when accessing the answers; asphalt shingles last 15 to 20 years; metal roofs last 20 to 40 years; wood shingle and shake roofs last 20 to 30 years; and tile and slate roofs last 50 or more.

 If the yard’s a nice one it’s easy to get lost and just stare out at the landscape, forgetting to ask questions like how much land it actually translates to and where the actual property borders are.
 Yes, that will all be buried in that small print at the closing but that all tends to get overlooked then, as many a person who has accidentally chopped down a tree or erected a fence on the neighbour’s property has had to deal with when the problem could have been avoided.

 General Questions About the Home

 Finally, there are some general questions you should ask about any home during an Open House.
-These include; how old is the boiler/hating system/air conditioning and are there still warranties in place?Approximately how old is the wiring?
+These include; how old is the boiler/heating system/air conditioning and are there still warranties in place?Approximately how old is the wiring?
 Is it easy to find servicing for the home’s system’s in the area?
 How much do the average utility bills run?

 If your tour is over, you like the place but you still have a nagging feeling you had other questions you should have asked don’t worry.
-Simply finish your time in the home with one last question for the Realtor and/or owner; is there anything else I should know about the house? and hopefully they’ll take it from there.
+Simply finish your time in the home with one last question for the Realtor and/or owner; is there anything else I should know about the house?
+And hopefully they’ll take it from there.